Patent Retrieval: A Literature Review: Patent Retrieval Methods

 \subsubsection{Interactive Methods}

-Interactive PR is inevitable.
+Interactive patent retrieval is inevitable.
 As we can notice from the above review, effective fully automated retrieval of patent prior art is very challenging.
 Best methods perform around average in terms of PRES and much less in terms of MAP.
 Additionally, these methods require tuning a large number of parameters and thresholds whose optimal values differ according to the given query and the specific information need.
 For example, deciding which patent section to use?, which PRF results?, and which expansion terms and their respective weights?.
 The answers of these questions are not deterministic and probably require multiple interaction cycles with the user in order to satisfy his/her information need.

-Current interactive methods in PR are more focused on better organization, integration, and utilization of structured and textual patent data than on better retrieval performance.
-In other words, PR is addressed as a professional search problem rather than prior art search problem.
-In \cite{fafalios2014exploratory}, Fafalios and Tzitzikas presented a keyword-based interactive search framework to support patent search.
+Current interactive methods in patent retrieval are more focused on better organization, integration, and utilization of structured and textual patent data than on better retrieval performance.
+In other words, patent retrieval is addressed as a professional search problem rather than prior art search problem. \citet{fafalios2014exploratory} presented a keyword-based interactive search framework to support patent search.
 The interaction elements are presented through post-analysis of search results in the form of facets based features like static metadata (e.g., IPC codes), textual clustering, named entity extraction, semantic enrichments, and others.
 The framework was applied on patent search \cite{salampasis2014perfedpat} and evaluated using user study of twelve patent examiners \cite{salampasis2014evaluation}.
 Evaluation responses indicated overall acceptance of the framework in terms of usability, ease of use, efficiency, learnability.
 However, the authors did not report on the effectiveness or success of the system helping patent examiners to find prior art.